 Your internet network is the most important factor for the quality of your video stream.
-There are four traditional options for setting up your network, which we’ve outlined in more detail below:
+There are three options for setting up your network, which we’ve outlined in more detail below:

 Most Switcher Studio users want the flexibility of Wi-Fi and opt for one of the first three options.
 However, in instances where Wi-Fi cannot be optimized to support high-quality livestreaming, and if you have a designated studio setup, Ethernet is a reliable option.

 You can use a wireless router with or without access points.
 Using a wireless router without access points can work if you’re using only one or two iOS devices for your video production, and if you can position them close to your router.